MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Whether to use end-to-end deep learning

 - Pros of end-to-end deep learning:
-  - Let the data speak.
+  - End-to-end lets the data speak.
 By having a pure machine learning approach, your NN learning input from X to Y may be more able to capture whatever statistics are in the data, rather than being forced to reflect human preconceptions.
   - Less hand-designing of components needed.
 - Cons of end-to-end deep learning:
   - May need a large amount of data.
-  - Excludes potentially useful hand-design components (it helps more on the smaller dataset).
+  - Excludes potentially useful hand-design components (it helps more on the smaller dataset) --> sometimes it's a con and sometimes not (ymk3n msln ana 3ayez el machine heya elly t extract el features msh ana .. ymkn hya t extract 7agat ana ma3rafhash).
 - Applying end-to-end deep learning:
-  - Key question: Do you have sufficient data to learn a function of the **complexity** needed to map x to y?
+  - Key question to ask yourself before applying end-to-end: Do you have sufficient data to learn a function of the **complexity** needed to map x to y?
   - Use ML/DL to learn some individual components.
   - When applying supervised learning you should carefully choose what types of X to Y mappings you want to learn depending on what task you can get data for.